-There are three principal state-imposed and statecollected sources of revenue for transportation in Washington: motor fuel taxes-especially gasoline taxes; licenses, permits, and fees for using the transportation system; and the Motor Vehicle Excise Tax (MVET) based on vehicle value.
-Of these sources, forecasts indicate that the MVET most closely correlates with growth and inflation.
-The gasoline tax is a flat tax that does not keep up with inflation; it must be increased regularly in order to keep up with systemwide needs.
+Three principal state-imposed and state-collected sources of revenue are available to fund transportation in Washington: motor fuel taxes (especially gasoline taxes); licenses, permits, and fees for using the transportation system; and the Motor Vehicle Excise Tax (MVET) based on vehicle value.
+Of these sources, only the MVET captures growth as well as inflation.
+The gasoline tax is a flat tax that does not keep up with inflation - it must be increased periodically in order to keep up with systemwide needs.